plone/plone.app.robotframework/docs/source/index.rst

-Plone ACT -- acceptance tests for Plone made easy
+Plone ACT -- functional tests for Plone made easy
 =================================================

-**plone.act** and this documentation gives you everything to get started in writing and executing acceptance tests (funtional Selenium tests) for you add-on or for Plone core.
+**plone.act** and its documentation gives you everything to get started in writing and executing functional Selenium tests (including acceptance tests) for you Plone add-on.

-Different developers may have different meanings for accectance tests but within the Plone community when we talk about acceptance testing we are meaning tests which check out the user interface or through the web testing.

-**plone.act** peforms acceptance testing by using two testing frameworks:
+**plone.act** peforms functional testing by using two testing frameworks:
 `Robot Framework <http://code.google.com/p/robotframework/>`_ and `Selenium <http://seleniumhq.org/>`_.